Wildlife Populations Plunge 73% Since 1970: WWF

-Paris: Wild populations of monitored animal species have plummeted over 70 percent in the last half-century, according to the latest edition of a landmark assessment by WWF published on Thursday.
+PARIS, Oct 11 (NNN-AGENCIES) - Wild populations of monitored animal species have plummeted over 70 percent in the last half-century, according to the latest edition of a landmark assessment by WWF.

 In biodiversity-rich regions such as Latin America and the Caribbean, the figure for animal population loss is as high as 95 percent.